 - Carbon monoxide

-- Combustion appliances, such as a furnace or stove that runs on gas
+- Combustion appliances, for example a furnace or stove that consumes gas

 - Dust, animal dander and pollen